jrucho/YTbeatmakercues/README.md

   second press a moment longer (or tap three times quickly) to erase only the selected loop—the button blinks briefly when this happens.
 Loops can be resumed individually with a single press; they start right away in sync with any loops already playing thanks to a short scheduling buffer.
 A stopped loop can rejoin mid‑phrase without breaking sync, just like legato mode.
+Resume scheduling now compensates for that buffer so loops hit exactly on time.
 Sync has been refined so multiple loops stay locked together.
 If no loops are active they wait for the next bar and become the new **master** automatically.
 Should that loop stop, the master role passes to the next playing loop.
 Exporting downloads each active loop as its own track with the BPM rounded in the file name.
 If loops